phaspez/gemini-chatbot/README.md

-## I made a simple dumb dumb chatbot app using next js and google gemini.
+## Gemini Chatbot app

-### Notice
+### Get started

-this repo is missing an "api.js" file in the app folder. create it like this:
+Create an .env file in project folder, type in data similar to .env.example Open terminal, type

 ```
-const api_key = "your_api_key";

-export default api_key;
+    npm run dev
 ```

-and you're good to go!
+to view your page.

+### Backend

+Modify backend section in the pages/api folder.